-Sickle Cell Patient Reveals Why She Is Volunteering For Landmark Gene-Editing Study
+In A 1st, Doctors In U.S. Use CRISPR Tool To Treat Patient With Genetic Disorder

-"It's a good time to get healed," she says.
-The 34-year-old from Forest, Miss., has struggled with sickle cell disease throughout her life.
+For the first time, doctors in the U.S. have used the powerful gene-editing technique CRISPR to try to treat a patient with a genetic disorder.

-Gray is at the hospital because she volunteered for one of the most anticipated medical experiments in decades: the first attempt to use the gene-editing technique CRISPR to treat a genetic disorder in the U.S.
+"It is just amazing how far things have come," says Victoria Gray, 34, of Forest, Miss.
+"It is wonderful," she told NPR in an exclusive interview after undergoing the landmark treatment for sickle cell disease.

-She's the first patient ever to be publicly identified as being involved in such a study.
+Gray is the first patient ever to be publicly identified as being involved in a study testing the use of CRISPR for a genetic disease.

-"I always had hoped that something will come along," Gray says in an exclusive interview with NPR.
-"It is just amazing how far things have come.
-I just want to kind of help bring awareness to this disease and let other people know that there is hope."
+"I always had hoped that something will come along," she says from a hospital bed at the Sarah Cannon Research Institute in Nashville, Tenn., where she received an infusion of billions of genetically modified cells.
+"It's a good time to get healed."

 Sickle cell affects millions of people around the world.
 About 100,000 are in the U.S., and most of them, like Gray, are African American.
 A genetic defect causes bone marrow to produce a defective protein that makes blood cells that are sickle-shaped, hard and sticky.
 The deformed cells get stuck inside blood vessels and don't carry oxygen normally, causing a host of debilitating and, often, eventually life-shortening complications.